Vukasin993/react-native-corvus-pay/PAYMENT_INTEGRATION.md

 ## 📝 Notes

-- CorvusPay SDK is stub implementation - real library integration needed
+- CorvusPay SDK is a stub implementation - real library integration needed
 - All payment-related files are located in `android/src/main/java/`
 - TypeScript interfaces are available in `src/PaymentModule.ts`
 - Example application is in `example/src/App.tsx`